togalle/CG-samenvatting/samenvatting.md

 ![parallel projections](image-36.png)

 Axonometric projections in turn can be further subdivided based on the angle between the VPN and the axes of the object.
 If all axes create the same angle, it's isometric projection.
 Two axes makes dimetric and one makes trimetric.
 The phenomenon where the length of an object gets shorter based on the viewing angle is called foreshortening (imagine looking at a pencil and then turning the tip towards your eye, slowly making the pencil appear more and more short).
 Apparently foreshoretening can look natural or unnatural, but Danilo didn't mention either case lol.
+(My intuition is that perspective foreshoretening (non-uniform foreshortening) foreshortens more if something is in the distance and appears smaller, while parallel foreshoretening (uniform foreshortening) just foreshortens by some factor regardless of distance)

 Oblique projection has two subcategories: cavalier and cabinet projection.
 This is based on whether or not the object undergoes foreshortening. **Cavalier** applies no foreshortening, so all lines of the object retain their original length. **Cabinet** does apply foreshortening, mostly with a factor of 0.5 (foreshortened lines are only half as long).